uni-due-syssec/thesis-template/README.md

 ## Compile

 We recommend you to use the provided Dockerfile to ease your use of this template.

 0. [install Docker](https://docs.docker.com/install/)

-1. Build the docker with `$docker build -t syssec/tex .`
+1. Build the setup container with `$ docker build -t syssec/tex-setup -f Dockerfile.setup .` This needs only to be done once.

+2. Now build the main container with `$ docker build -t syssec/tex -f Dockerfile .` This needs to be repeated after every change in your file

-2. Invoke `latexmk` in the docker container with
+3. Invoke `latexmk` in the docker container with
 `$ docker run syssec/tex latexmk [flags] file-to-compile`

-3. Copy your compiled pdf from the container to the host system with `docker cp container-id:/syssec-build/file-to-compile.pdf`
+4. Copy your compiled pdf from the container to the host system with `docker cp container-id:/syssec-build/file-to-compile.pdf`.
+You get the container ID from the last built container with `$ docker ps -alq`

 We also provide you with the `compile.sh` script, which automatically compiles and copies the template for you.
-Step 1 is **mandatory**.
+So you dont have to bother with step 2 to 4.
+Step 1 remains **mandatory**.

+To use the script just use `$ sh compile.sh syssec-thesis`.

 ## Packages you need to install to use the template